 Five minutes with...
 Sally Gardner

-Alexandra Strick catches up with the award-winning author Sally Gardner about her book Maggot Moon - and the impact of dyslexia on her work.
+Alex Strick caugh up with award-winning author Sally Gardner about her book Maggot Moon, being a dyslexic author and writing dyslexic characters properly.

 Could you tell us a little about Maggot Moon, and how you came to write it?

 I had finished The Double Shadow and I was still deeply in another world.
 They often say the best time to write a novel is straight after you've finished one.
 During my research for The Double Shadow I had become fascinated with the 'what if' alternative histories.
 What if the Battle of Britain had decimated London into defeat?
 Then one idea that had begun to interest me was what if a man had never landed on the moon?
 When I started writing, out came the voice of Standish Treadwell.

 What was your thinking behind giving the hero of Maggot Moon dyslexia?

 I am dyslexic, it's the way I have been all my life, so I didn't have to give it too much thought.
 I have found that when someone tries to write about dyslexia they all do it through bad spelling and that is but the tip of the iceberg.
 It is a way of being, of seeing, it is who I am and so I wanted Standish to encompass my traits.
 I think, I hope, that through Standish, readers will see more of the beauty dyslexia holds, rather than all the usual negative traits people associate with it.

 Dyslexia is generally described as being a learning disability – but you like to describe it as more of a gift – why is this?